AgateHQ/axate-developer-docs/docs/amp/amp-integration.md

 ## Integrating Axate AMP

-> Please note: these docs are actively in development, and are a work in progress
+> Please note: these docs are actively in development, are a work in progress, and are subject to change.